Al Eisele '58 Biography

-Albert Eisele is editor-at-large of The Hill, a nonpartisan newspaper covering Congress that he helped start in 1994.
+Albert Eisele was the editor-at-large of The Hill, a nonpartisan newspaper covering Congress that he helped start in 1994.
 He stepped down as editor in 2005.
-He has been involved in journalism, government, academia and business for four decades.
+He was involved in journalism, government, academia and business for four decades.

 Eisele, 70, was a Distinguished Visiting Professor at the University of Oklahoma's Gaylord College of Journalism and Mass Communication during the 2007 fall semester, and a Public Policy Scholar at the Woodrow Wilson Center for International Scholars in early 2007.

 A former Fellow of the Institute of Politics at the John F. Kennedy School of Government at Harvard, he reported from more than 70 countries, most recently Iraq and Kuwait in 2005 and Japan and Turkey in 2006.
 He was a winner of the American Political Science Association Award for Distinguished Reporting of Public Affairs for coverage of the U.S. Supreme Court, and was nominated three times for a Pulitzer Prize.